Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

 ## Hardware
 - PIR motion sensors with temperature/humidity report to Home Assistant, causing a 20 minute standby.
+- Be sure to use a 100nf decoupling capacitor across temp sensor Vcc and Gnd to prevent spurious PIR hits.

 ![PIR_Disassembled](media/PIRDissassembly.jpg)

 ![PIR_Assembled](media/PIR_Motion_Detector.jpg)

-- The valve is installed between silt filter and charcoal filter.

 ## Home Assistant Screens

-- These screens will help you complete the picture:
+- These screens will help you navigate your way through the software:

 ![Increase](media/20240104_165739%20Home%20p%20Incr.jpg)